Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 the use of parenthesis “(A OR B) AND (C OR D)”

-calculations of the size of segment membership based on current rules
+re-calculations of the size of segment membership based on current rules

-Klaviyo / Braze / Attentive segments can only “hold one segment”
+1. Klaviyo / Braze / Attentive segments can only “hold one segment”

-Bloomreach Segmentations are More Sophisticated and Flexible
+2. Bloomreach Segmentations are More Sophisticated and Flexible

-Unlike the typical marketing automation players such as Klaviyo / Braze / Attentive / etc. ; Bloomreach Engagement allows businesses to build mutually-exclusive multi-segment audiences.
-Mutual exclusivity means that a single user within a Segmentation can only belong to one of segments.
-That means that a database of say a 1M subscribers can be divided up or “segmented” into groups that are both mutually exclusive and cumulatively exhaustive.
-For bigger e-commerce brands that have more types of customers and more data to segment them with; having access to multi-segment audiences can make the building of more complex segmentations easier.
+Unlike typical marketing automation players, such as Klaviyo, Braze, and Attentive, Bloomreach Engagement enables businesses to create mutually exclusive, multi-segment audiences.
+Mutual exclusivity means that a single user within a Segmentation can only belong to one of its sub-segments.
+That means a database of, say, 1 million subscribers can be divided into groups that are both mutually exclusive and cumulatively exhaustive.
+For larger e-commerce brands that cater to diverse customer types and have extensive data to segment them, having access to multi-segment audiences can simplify the building of complex segmentations.

 The functionality to host multiple segments in a single segmentation means that: